jalduaatwit/comp3480-labs/Lab 6/README.md

 ## Troubleshooting

 ### Common Issues:
-- **"Connection refused"**: Ensure Docker Compose is running with `docker-compose ps`
 - **"Database not found"**: Make sure you executed the `createguitar.sql` script first
 - **"Table doesn't exist"**: Verify the database was created successfully
 - **"Wrong port"**: Use port 3307 (not 3306) for the host connection
 - **"Wrong database selected"**: Use Ctrl+0 to select the `my_guitar_shop` database
-- **"Container won't start"**: Check if port 3307 is already in use on your system

 ### Container-Specific Issues:
 - **"Port already in use"**: Change the port mapping in docker-compose.yaml